trustbridge/intergov/docs/purpose.rst

 * Worker Processes, which perform asynchronous tasks.

 A very high level description of the design looks like this;
-Each country operates a suite of services, that provides the following types of integration surface:
+Each jurisdiction operates a suite of services, that provides the following types of integration surface:

 * Government to Government (G2G) "channels",